mxiuwang/git-practice/Scenario_1/readme.md

     <summary>Solution</summary>

     1. Go to `your-fork` (where you pushed your changes) on the Github website.
 By deafult, this is located at `github.intuit.com/<your-name>/git-practice`
-    1. Click "New pull request" (besides "Branch: master-your-name").
+    1. Click "New pull request" (beside "Branch: master-your-name").
 Notice this action automatically takes you to the `git-practice` repo in Albertasaurus, as this is where you are trying to merge your code change to.
     1. Scroll down to see all the file change(s) you have made, and ensure they are correct.
 Ensure the "head repository" is your your fork, the "base repository" is Albertasaurus/git-practice, and that the compared and base branches are both `master-your-name`.
     1. Click the green "Create pull request" button.
 Add a descriptive title and description illustrating the nature of your code change if you wish.
 Once all checks have passed, you can click "Merge pull request", then "Confirm merge".
     1. You can go to the "code" tab in `Albertasaurus/git-practice`, go to the `master-your-name` branch, and see that your changes are merged.